dfki-ric-underactuated-lab/acromonk/software/python/simulation/README.md

 `Enter the name of atomic behavior (ZB, ZF, BF, FB, OTHER):`

-Typing any of the atomic behaviors, e.g. ZB, will load the default parameters for behavior generation and opens up the simulation with the urdf visualization in a web-browser tab.
+Typing any of the atomic behaviors, e.g. ZB, will load the default parameters for behavior generation and opens up the simulation with the urdf visualization in a web browser tab.
 If you want to proceed with arbitrary parameters, type in "OTHER".
 However, it is necessary to insert the parameters in the script as the following:
 ```
 n               : Number of knot points
 tau_limit       : Input torque limit